ADVERTISEMENT

 Publishing your research in a book can get your relatives interested in your family history and help you find other genealogists with research interests similar to yours.
 There’s no need to spend months putting together your opus, either.
 Computer and internet-based publishing let anyone to create a book with photos — in electronic or printed format — in a matter of hours.
 Many genealogists use websites such as Blurb or Lulu to make family history books.
 You can sell your book through these websites, too.

 Want to go another route?
 Try writing up some family stories, scanning related records and images, and starting a family history website.
-For tips, see our guide.

-TIP: Even genealogy bloggers are getting in on the publishing act: Several have compiled their best blog posts into e-books and printed volumes for sale at their websites.
+Tip: Even genealogy bloggers are getting in on the publishing act: Several have compiled their best blog posts into e-books and printed volumes for sale at their websites.

 7. Attend genealogy classes and workshops.